angarsky/diveintopython/learn/exceptions.md

 ## Merging `finally` and `except` through Nesting

 When working with Python exception handling, it's essential to understand how to effectively manage both errors and the clean-up process.
-Merging `finally` and `except` blocks through nesting provides a sophisticated way to handle exceptions (`python except exception as e`) and ensure that necessary clean-up operations are performed irrespective of whether an error occurred.
+Merging `finally` and `except` blocks through nesting provides a sophisticated way to handle exceptions (`except Exception as e`) and ensure that necessary clean-up operations are performed irrespective of whether an error occurred.
 This approach is particularly useful in scenarios where you need a high level of control over error handling and resource management.

 ### Understanding Python Nested Try Except